 The number of internet users worldwide in 2017 was 3.58 billion according to Statista.

-It is safe to say that with over 3 billion internet users worldwide, there are a group of people who are interested in the style of art you create.
+It is safe to say that with over 3 billion internet users worldwide, a group of people are interested in the style of art you create.

 I would be lying to you if I told you that finding your target audience is easy.

 To be honest, it is hard work, and finding your target audience will be something you will be working on for as long as you are selling drawings online.